 4. Find English-speaking media opportunities.

-An English-language publication has become a staple of many foreign countries where English isn’t predominantly spoken.
+An English-language publication has become a staple of many foreign countries where English isn’t predominantly spoken — the perfect treasure trove for writing jobs abroad.
 I did some freelance work for The Tico Times while living in Costa Rica.
 Granted some English publications in non-English speaking countries are nothing more than the pet project of some expatriate.
 But The Tico Times is a venerable institution that has been around for decades and currently counts itself as the largest English-speaking publication in Central America.
 Suffice it to say The Tico Times is a no-brainer to consider for some freelance work if you’re living in Costa Rica.

 Of course Costa Rica isn’t alone when it comes to English language publications.
 Japan, for one, has The Japan Times and the Internet is a mine full of information when it comes to English-speaking media in foreign countries.
 Use it and consider it as an option to pitch some of your freelance writing.